hcs42/heapkeeper-old/doc/development.rst

   Documentation files.
 The ``rst`` files are text files with wiki-like syntax, and Sphinx can be used to generate HTML or other output from them.
 ``doc/todo.rst``
    Our feature and bug tracking "system".
+Will be replaced by the Heapkeeper heap.
 ``*.py``
    Python source files -- Heapkeeper itself ``heapindex.css``